Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Galerkin approximation in a data-driven orthonormal basis

 \subsection{Spectral Galerkin method}

-We solve the eigenvalue problem for the Koopman generator $ v $ in weak form in the basis of $ H_1( M, \mu ) $ in~\eqref{eqBasisH1}.
-Because the set of eigenvalues is dense on the imaginary line (see Remark~\ref{remEigDense}), we first regularize the problem by adding a small amount of diffusion to $ v $ to form the operator
+We solve the eigenvalue problem for the Koopman generator in weak form in the basis of $ H_1( M, \mu ) $ in~\eqref{eqBasisH1}.
+Because the set of eigenvalues may be dense on the imaginary line (see Remark~\ref{remEigDense}), we first regularize the problem by adding a small amount of diffusion to the dynamical vector field $ v $ to form the operator $L_{\varepsilon}: C^\infty(M) \mapsto C^\infty(M) $, where

-Qualitatively, the effect of the diffusion term $ \epsilon \upDelta_h $ is to suppress highly oscillatory eigenfunctions from the spectrum, which, as stated in Remark~\ref{remOscillatory}, can have arbitrarily small frequencies (eigenvalues).
-With these pathological modes suppressed from the spectrum, we identify the generating frequencies and eigenfunctions by ordering the computed eigenfunctions in order of increasing Dirichlet energy.
-We will return to a discussion of the effects of diffusion in the spectral properties of $ L_\epsilon $ in Section~\ref{secSpectral}.
+We solve the eigenvalue problem for this operator using spectral Galerkin methods for elliptic eigenvalue problems.
+We begin from the strong form of the problem,

-We solve the eigenvalue problem for $ L_\epsilon $ using spectral Galerkin methods for elliptic eigenvalue problems \citep{BabuskaOsborn91}.
-To pass from the strong form of the problem,
+where $ \Real \gamma $ and $ \Imag \gamma $ measure the growth rate and oscillatory frequency associated with eigenfunction $u $.
+Note that $ L_\varepsilon $ is dissipative, $ \langle u, L_{\varepsilon} u \rangle \leq 0 $, so $ \Real \gamma $ is necessarily non-negative.
+Intuitively, for small $ \varepsilon $, $ \Imag \gamma $ and $ u $ should approximate a Koopman eigenfrequency $ \omega $ and an eigenfunction $ z $ from~\eqref{eqEigV}, respectively, and $\Real \gamma $ should be large and negative if the Dirichlet energy $ E_h( z ) $ is large.
+In other words, the role of the diffusion term $ \varepsilon \upDelta_h $ is to suppress highly oscillatory Koopman eigenfunctions, which, as stated in Remark~\ref{remOscillatory}, can have arbitrarily small frequencies.
+With these pathological eigenfunctions eliminated, we can identify approximate generating Koopman eigenfunctions $ \{ \zeta_i \}$ of minimal roughness and the corresponding frequencies $ \{ \Omega_i \} $ by ordering the eigenfunctions $ u $ in order of increasing Dirichlet energy.
+Note that in general $ L_\varepsilon $ is non-normal, and as a result its eigenfunctions will generally be non-orthogonal.
+We will return to a discussion of the non-normality of $ L_\varepsilon $ and the effects of diffusion in its spectral properties in Section~\ref{secSpectral}.

-to the weak form, we multiply the eigenvalue equation by a test function $ \psi \in C^\infty( M ) $, integrate by parts with respect to the invariant measure, and require that the resulting integral equation is satisfied for all elements of appropriate trial and test spaces, which we both take to be $ H_1( M, \mu )$.
+To pass to a weak form of the problem, we multiply both sides of~\eqref{eqLStrong} by a test function $ \psi \in C^\infty( M ) $, integrate by parts with respect to the invariant measure, and require that the resulting integral equation is satisfied for all elements of appropriate trial and test spaces, which we both take to be $ H_1( M, \mu )$.

-\begin{defn}[Eigenvalue problem for $ L_\epsilon $, weak form] Find $ \gamma \in \mathbb{ C } $ and $ u \in H_1( M, \mu ) $ such that for any $ \psi \in H_1( M, \mu ) $,
+\begin{defn}[Eigenvalue problem for $ L_{\varepsilon} $, weak form] Find $ \gamma \in \mathbb{ C } $ and $ u \in H_1( M, \mu ) $ such that for any $ \psi \in H_1( M, \mu ) $,

 where $ \mathcal{ A } $ and $ \mathcal{ B } $ are sesquilinear forms on $ H_1( M, \mu ) \times H_1( M, \mu ) $ given by

 \end{defn}